YouTube is testing a cheaper 'Premium Lite' subscription that just removes ads

 The YouTube plan appears to have been rolled out with neither fuss nor fanfare, at a price of €6.99 per month, the same as the student tier.
 The regular YouTube Premium price is €11.99 (£11.99, $11.99, AU$14.99).

 YouTube has since confirmed to The Verge that it's also testing the proposition in Belgium, Denmark, Luxembourg and Norway with local equivalent pricing.
-Will user feedback prefer a pared back YouTube that just removes the ads and costs less to the likes of Netflix, which costs from €7.99 in several of those regions?
+Will user feedback prefer a pared back YouTube that just removes the ads and costs less than the likes of Netflix, which starts at €7.99 in several of those regions?
 Only time will tell...

 MORE: